A market mechanism for Southeast Asia's energy transition

 Current transition finance pays for the possibility of coal reduction, often years before any emissions are avoided.
 Deals take three to five years to structure, require large upfront capital, and deliver carbon credits against modeled projections.

 SPARC flips the sequence.
-ARCs, Avoided Rights to emit Carbon, are issued only after a specific MWh of renewable generation has been dispatched and metered, and only to the extent that actual emissions fell below the coal baseline the plant had a legal right to produce.
+ARCs, Avoided Right to emit Carbon, are issued only after a specific lower-emission MWh has been metered under a SPARC stream, and only to the extent that verified emissions fall below the embedded emission right.
 You are buying evidence of displacement.
 Not a promise that coal will eventually stop.

 Ex-post issuance only No credits issued in advance of impact.
 ARCs are generated only from verified metered delivery.
 After the coal displacement has occurred.